oneup03/VRto3D/README.md

 ## Installation

 - Install SteamVR
-- Download the latest release and copy the `vrto3d` folder to your `Steam\steamapps\common\SteamVR\drivers` folder.
+- Download the latest release and copy the `vrto3d` folder to your `Steam\steamapps\common\SteamVR\drivers` folder
+- Edit the `Steam\steamapps\common\SteamVR\drivers\vrto3d\resources\settings\default.vrsettings` as needed
 - Run SteamVR
 - Try launching a VR game

 ## Notes

 - You will need a multi-monitor setup.
 A virtual monitor will work, but will prove tricky.
-[Setting up this IDD one will do.](https://www.reddit.com/r/cloudygamer/comments/185agmk/guide_how_to_setup_hdr_with_moonlightsunshine/).
+[This IDD one works](https://www.reddit.com/r/cloudygamer/comments/185agmk/guide_how_to_setup_hdr_with_moonlightsunshine/)
 - Sunshine/Moonlight is compatible
-- SteamVR may still complain about Direct Display mode, but this can be safely ignored.
+- SteamVR may still complain about Direct Display mode, but this can be safely ignored
-- Overlays generally won't work on this virtual HMD.
+- Overlays generally won't work on this virtual HMD
-- For most games, you will need to have the "spectator view" screen in focus for your inputs to register from mouse/keyboard/controller.
+- For most games, you will need to have the "spectator view" screen in focus for your inputs to register from mouse/keyboard/controller
-- Recommend using a XInput controller.
+- Recommend using a XInput controller
 - This project is primarily targeted for VR mods of flatscreen games, not full VR games.
-As such, there is no headset movement or VR controller emulation.
+As such, there is no headset movement or VR controller emulation
 - OpenXR games/mods seem to be more likely to work and be stable than OpenVR ones
 - HDR doesn't seem to work currently
 - Several mods/games may override your supersample and other settings